kfickle/PIP-DES/README.md

 ## Quick Start
 0a.
 Download the starter files, then place them in your newly-created web server directory.
 On Windows, this will be ```C:\xampp\htdocs```

 0b.
-Rename the folder to "PIP"
+Rename the folder to "PIP".

 0c.
-Launch XAMPP, then turn on Apache in the control panel that opens.
+Launch XAMPP, then turn on Apache in the control panel that appears on your screen.
 ![xampp control panel](https://raw.githubusercontent.com/kfickle/images/master/xampp%20cntrl.PNG)

 0d.
-Launch a window in your preferred browser, then enter http://localhost/PIP/ into the address bar.
+Open your preferred browser, then navigate to http://localhost/PIP/.
 This should automatically open our project index page, regardless of the file extension (html, php, etc.)

 #### Setting up our task automation for SASS